BuvinJT/distbuilder/docs/ConfigClasses.md

 This class is derived from `QtIfwUiPage`.
 It provides a "blank" page for performing custom operations during the installation process.
 Note that these operations take place outside of the main, built-in "installer operations", and instead allow more dynamic actions to place "around" that process.
-Optionally, you may control the UI as your operation proceeds, and upon success / failure.
+Optionally, you may also control the UI as your operation proceeds, and set custom messages upon success / failure.
-To do so, call the QScript function:
-`setCustomPageText( page, title, description )` or build that script via the Python helper:
-`setCustomPageText( title, description, isAutoQuote=True, pageVar="page" )`.

 Constructor: